 - Before you start having sex with a new partner

-Anyone who is sexually active risks some degree of exposure to a sexually transmitted disease (STD) or a sexually transmitted infection (STI).
+Anyone who is sexually active risks some degree of exposure to an STD or STI.
 Factors that may increase that risk include:

 Oral sex may be less risky, but infections can still be transmitted without a latex condom or a dental dam — a thin, square piece of rubber made with latex or silicone.

 - Having sexual contact with multiple partners.
 The more people you have sexual contact with, the greater your risk.

 - Having a history of STIs.
 Having one STI makes it much easier for another STI to take hold.

 - Being forced to engage in sexual activity.
 Dealing with rape or assault is difficult, but it's important to see a doctor as soon as possible to receive screening, treatment and emotional support.